HiFi-Syn: Hierarchical Granularity Discrimination for High-Fidelity Synthesis of MR Images with Structure Preservation: Results and Discussion

 We initiate our experiments with a quantitative evaluation of our proposed structure-preserving synthesis technique on normal brain images, using two datasets: IXI and UKB.
 By examining the results of these experiments, we aim to quantify its effectiveness in faithfully reproducing the intricate structural details present in normal brain images.

 Fig.~\ref{fig:Comparison-sota-results} shows several exemplary synthetic images of the SOTA methods on the IXI and UKB datasets.
 It can be observed that for both datasets, InstaFormer and StarGAN-v2 struggle to preserve the anatomical structures of gyri and sulci.
 This becomes particularly evident in the second example, as illustrated in Fig.~\ref{fig:Comparison-sota-results}.
 Although DRIT++ and MGUIT shows distinct contrast and boundaries, they are peculiarly prone to generate unrealistic anatomies in the T1$\leftrightarrow$T2-Flair tasks.
 This is unsurprising, while they have decoupled the MR images into attribute and content spaces, they lack structure-wise guidance during translation.
 This absence can result in fragmented and ambiguous embedding spaces and is insufficient to ensure the preservation of fine brain structure during translation.
-Similarly, synthetic images obtained from CycleGAN confuse the appearances of structures across different modalities.
-For example, CSF of CycleGAN synthetic MRI has high contrast in T1 and low contrast in T2, which is opposite to the real MRIs.
 Thanks to our proposed hierarchical triple-level granularity discrimination, our synthetic images preserve structures during translation and reproduce the anatomic-specific contrast variations between multi-modality MRI.
 We observe the successful preservation of critical anatomical landmarks, including ventricles, sulci, and gyri.
-The quantitative results of PSNR and SSIM in Table \ref{tb:comparision-sota-ixi} \& \ref{tb:comparision-sota-ukb} confirm the superiority of HiFi-Syn, which surpasses other methods in most translation tasks.
+The quantitative results of PSNR and SSIM in Table \ref{tb:comparision-sota-ixiukb} confirm the superiority of HiFi-Syn, which surpasses other methods in most translation tasks.